-Rory Gray, Esq., serves as senior counsel with Alliance Defending Freedom, where he plays a strategic role on the Center for Conscience Initiatives.
+Rory Gray, Esq., serves as senior counsel with Alliance Defending Freedom, where he plays a strategic role on the Appellate Advocacy Team.

 Gray earned his J.D. from Washington and Lee University School of Law, graduating magna cum laude in 2007.
 Before graduating, he completed the ADF leadership development program to become a Blackstone Fellow in 2005.
 After law school, Gray clerked for the Hon.
 Bobby R. Baldock on the U.S. Court of Appeals for the 10th Circuit from 2007-2009 and for the Hon.
 G. Steven Agee on the U.S. Court of Appeals for the 4th Circuit from 2009-2011.

-A member of the state bars of Georgia, Arizona, and Virginia, Gray is also admitted to practice before the U.S. Supreme Court and various federal district and appellate courts.
+A member of the state bars of Georgia, Arizona, and Virginia, Gray is also admitted to practice before the U.S. Supreme Court and various appellate and trial courts.